15 May Year end Accounts

 However, every client is different and you should discuss your own requirements with us.

-Between us we can decide what you can prepare for us and what we will prepare ourselves.
+Between us, we can decide what you can prepare for us and what we will prepare ourselves.
 Talking helps to eliminate any misunderstandings.

-It’s also helpful to agree a time schedule for when you will provide the records and for when we will have your accounts ready for discussion.
+It’s also helpful to agree on a time schedule for when you will provide the records and for when we will have your accounts ready for discussion.

 Basic ways in which you may find you can help us…

-- analysing your payments and receipts
+- analyzing your payments and receipts

 If you’re feeling more adventurous, you can also assist by